Scientific-Computing-Lab/gpuFLOPBench/README.md

 1) Source Code Scraping
 2) Executable Building, Kernel Extraction, Kernel Profiling
+3) Manual Code Annotations
-3) Dataset Creation
+4) Dataset Creation
-4) LLM Querying
+5) LLM Querying

 This means that you can run our same scripts to recreate results or add to the dataset, but if your system doesn't have a compatible NVIDIA GPU, you can at the very least see all our steps in deeper detail through this Docker container.
 We heavily utilize Git LFS for large data files, so you can see all our raw LLM query results through the Langgraph SQLITE logging API.
-Our LLM queries and their returned responses are stored in the 'gpu-flopbench/llm-querying/checkpoints/paper-datasets/*.sqlite' files.
+Our LLM queries and their returned responses are stored in the `gpu-flopbench/llm-querying/checkpoints/paper-datasets/*.sqlite` files.

-## Scraping Source Codes
+## Scraping Source Codes (`/gpu-flopbench/source-scraping`)

 Before we can start gathering performance counter data, we need to do a source code scrape.
 This is done because once we start trying to build/run our codes, a lot of additional files will be getting unzipped that could accidentally pollute the contexts of the scraped codes.